251. St. Augustine vs. Nietzsche on Evil

 (all lines from Part I, Scene 3; translated by Bayard Taylor)

-Surely Goethe’s vision of evil as essentially destructive makes sense.
+Surely Goethe’s vision of evil as essentially destructive and antagonistic to life makes good sense and does justice to the facts of our experience and the use of the term ‘evil.’
 If so, it is hard to see how evil could be the substantial ground whose privations are forms of goodness.
+Indeed, it would seem that life wouldn’t get very far at all if we were primarily constituted by “evil impulses.”

 For my three-post series on the privation theory of evil, go here.